Today at the Olympics: Thursday’s schedule of events at Paris 2024

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Today at the Olympics: Thursday’s schedule as Simone Biles goes for individual gold at Paris 2024
+Today at the Olympics: Thursday’s schedule and highlights including Noah Lyles in the 200m

-Olympic competition continues in Paris with another loaded day of medal events
+Can Lyles win the 200m final as he bids to become just the fifth man to take home the triple of 100m, 200m and 4x100m gold at the Olympic Games?

 Support truly